regb/scala-game-library/README.md

     Mac, and Linux.
   * *Android*.
 The Android backend is implemented with the native Android SDK for Java, which means that SGL supports Android natively.
-  * *Web (Experimental)* with Scalajs.
-This is still an experimental backend and some features are missing.
-The web backend is implemented with scalajs and uses the HTML5 canvas for graphics.
+  * *Web* with Scalajs.
+The web backend is implemented with scalajs and uses the HTML5 canvas for graphics, the HTML5 audio tag for audio, and other standard web features.
   * *Native (Experimental)*.
 The native backend implemented with scala-native is able to generate a native executable that can then be run on the target platform without a JVM.
 The support for native is not complete yet, but the current implementation is a proof of concept.
 Further extensions to this backend should enable SGL to eventually target iOS and various consoles.
+  * *iOS* while we do not yet support iOS natively, it is possible to use the web backend combined with a tool like Cordova, to make an iOS app.
+This has been proven with [this game](https://apps.apple.com/us/app/fish-escape-lite/id1515164224).

 ## Work in Progress